Governance

 6. Voice

 Agents communicate exclusively through handoffs and session state.
 Direct agent-to-agent communication is not allowed.
-Supported languages: English (en-US) and Portuguese (pt-BR).
+User-facing messages use the configured language (EN or PT-BR).
+Error messages are constructive: what failed, why, how to fix.

 7. Modes